1. Creating viral content

 When was the last time your company posted a video on YouTube or Facebook highlighting your organisational culture?
-Singaporeans spend 12 hours on the their digital devices on average every day, with most surfing the internet and scrolling social media pages during morning and evening commute hours, lunch time and right before bed.
+Singaporeans spend 12 hours on their digital devices on average every day, with most surfing the internet and scrolling social media pages during morning and evening commute hours, lunchtime and right before bed.

 Creating viral videos can be a great strategy to promote your brand and showcase your company culture and get the right talent interested in working for you.

 Ever wonder what your employees tell their friends and families about their job, or more importantly, how your ex-employees are describing you?
 Surprisingly, many companies don’t prioritise employee review sites such as Glassdoor, as an important component in their overall awareness strategy.

 Job seekers typically start with a search engine, which often shows review site results within the first 10 searches.
 Hence, it is critical for your company to place important value and resources on monitoring review sites and keeping your profile content relevant to your audiences.